SahbaChangiziEmpire/the-exchange-lab/README.md

 - POST /api/employees/create-and-assign: Create a new employee and assign them to a position
 - GET /api/organization: Fetches the organization hierarchy from the database
 - POST /employees/positions: Add a new manager position to the organization hierarchy

+Here is an example of how to use the `/api/employees/:employeeId` API endpoint to update an employee's name:

+Request:

+    PUT /api/employees/1 HTTP/1.1
+    Host: example.com
+    Content-Type: application/json

+    {
+        "firstName": "John",
+        "lastName": "Doe"
+    }
+In this example, we are sending a PUT request to the `/api/employees/1` endpoint with a JSON payload containing the firstName and lastName of the employee we want to update.

+Response:

+    HTTP/1.1 200 OK
+    Content-Type: application/json

+    {
+        "message": "Employee name updated successfully"
+    }
+This response indicates that the update was successful.

+Similarly, here is an example of how to use the `/api/employees/:employeeId/remove` API endpoint to remove an employee from their position:

+Request:

+    PATCH /api/employees/1/remove HTTP/1.1
+    Host: example.com
+In this example, we are sending a PATCH request to the `/api/employees/1/remove` endpoint to remove the employee with an ID of 1 from their position.

+Response:

+    HTTP/1.1 200 OK
+    Content-Type: application/json

+    {
+        "message": "Employee removed from position successfully"
+    }
+This response indicates that the removal was successful.

+Finally, here is an example of how to use the `/api/employees/create-and-assign` API endpoint to create and assign a new employee:

+Request:

+    POST /api/employees/create-and-assign HTTP/1.1
+    Host: example.com
+    Content-Type: application/json

+    {
+        "firstName": "John",
+        "lastName": "Doe",
+        "positionId": 1,
+        "employeeNumber": "1234"
+    }
+In this example, we are sending a POST request to the `/api/employees/create-and-assign` endpoint with a JSON payload containing the firstName, lastName, positionId, and employeeNumber of the new employee.

+Response:

+    HTTP/1.1 200 OK
+    Content-Type: application/json

+    {
+        "message": "Employee assigned successfully"
+    }
+This response indicates that the creation and assignment were successful.

 # Automated Testing
 The testing approach for the application involved the use of the Supertest library, which provides a high-level abstraction for testing HTTP applications.
 The testing suite includes unit tests for the API endpoints, and each test case makes a request to the API and verifies that the expected response is received.
 The tests ensure that the application meets the specified requirements and that it can handle errors and edge cases.